 - Those preparing or consuming food fail to wash their hands before and after eating or handling food.

-- Surfaces aren’t properly sanitized and disinfected before and after food is prepared.
+- Surfaces aren’t properly sanitized or disinfected before and after food is prepared.

 - Sick individuals do not practice good hygiene when sharing food in a communal setting.

 Generally, warmer weather and more relaxed hygiene allow for food poisoning outbreaks.
 If you consider the time people spend eating outside while grilling, having picnics, attending festivals, and snacking at the pool or beach, this makes sense.
-And while enjoying such casual days most people don’t think to follow good sanitation practices – putting themselves and others at risk.
+And while enjoying such casual days many people may not remember to follow good sanitation practices.

 FOOD POISONING PREVENTION